edeno/Jadhav-2016-Data-Analysis/README.md

     - 1 x {*Number of epochs*} Matlab-cell
         - 1 x {*Number of tetrodes*} Matlab-cell
             - EEG Matlab-structure
-                - data
+                - descript - timestamps in hrs:min:sec
-                - starttime
+                - fields - fields of data array
-                - samprate
+                - starttime - in seconds
-                - depth
+                - samprate - sampling rate
-                - fields
+                - data - data array
-                - descript
+                - depth - depth of electrode

 #### Position Information ####
 - **Name**: {*animal*}pos{*day*}.mat
 - **Description**: Position of animal on track.
-Derived from the rawpos data structures
+Derived from the rawpos data structures.
+Timestamps are in seconds.
 - **Format**:
     - 1 x {*Number of days*}
         - 1 x {*Number of epochs*}